-The Caboose Stove is designed for use with a 4" Flue System either in single wall (Minimum 24ga.
-Metal or Stainless Steel) or Class "A" 4" Pipe for 2" Clearance to combustibles around the pipe only, not the stove at any time.
+The Mini Me Pellet Stove is designed for use with a 4" Flue System either in single wall With a Minimum 24ga.
+Stainless Steel pipe, up until 18" from the ceiling, before transitioning to Class A 4" Pipe for 2" Clearance to combustibles around the pipe only, not the stove at any time.